Ego-Vision World Model for Humanoid Contact Planning: Experiments

 \subsection{Multi-Task Planning with Unified World Model}

-To evaluate the multi-task capability of our model, we trained a single model on a combined dataset from all tasks and compared it to the specialized single-task models from Table~I. As shown in Fig.~\ref{fig:multi}, the multi-task model achieves improved performance on two of the three tasks, with a minor drop in the ``Block the Ball" task, which we attribute to its smaller reward scale.
+To evaluate the multi-task capability, we trained a single model on a combined dataset from all tasks and compared it to the single-task models from Table~\ref{tab:results}.
+As shown in Fig.~\ref{fig:multi}, the multi-task model achieves improved performance on two of the three tasks, with a minor drop in the ``Block the Ball" task, which we attribute to its smaller reward scale.

 To understand how this is achieved, we visualized the latent spaces using t-SNE.
 The visualizations reveal that our model learns to form distinct clusters for each task.
 The latent state $h_t$ shows significant temporal evolution, confirming that the model learns to encode the unique latent dynamics for each task from the mixed data.